ARPA-SIMC/dballe/doc/src/fortran/dballe.rst

     output and query parameters that are not B table entries.
   * [Varcode aliases](fapi_aliases.md), aliases that can be used in input routines instead of B table codes.
-  * [Transactional behaviour](fapi_transactions.md), documents if and when updates to the database take effect, and what happens when multiple programs work on the same DB-All.e database at the same time.
   * [Level types](fapi_ltypes.md), description of values that define vertical levels and layers.
   * [Time ranges](fapi_tranges.md), descriptions of values that define time